My skin was clear again. Any pimples that were invading my face disappeared. I also was getting hungry quickly.

 Anyway, I decided I should buy more products designed for men and see how they make me feel, and if they will give me the same sensation as that shampoo.
 I want to explore my masculine side more and be less afraid to get rough.

 I was also randomly feeling up my arms after a shower.
 And under all those layers of skin and flab, I could feel hard muscles.
 It got me excited.
 But I need to seriously exercise in order for those to show under all that fluff.

-On May 19, 2017 nothing else new or special happened, other than feeling awkward while I enter or leave the bathroom.
+Nothing else new or special happened, other than feeling awkward while I enter or leave the bathroom.
 I am still going to the female bathroom at work and it feels shameful.
 But then I will also face a lot of awkwardness when I go to the male bathroom.
 I need to address this soon, I guess.
 It bothers me.
 I need to make a choice and own it.
 Use the bathroom I want to use and explain to people why, or keep walking to the female bathroom in shame.

 On a brighter note, there’s one person at work who has started using male pronouns without being asked to do so.
 I appreciate it very much.
 I want and plan to thank them, and tell them how very grateful I am for that.
 It’s just truly awesome when people grasp it without me having to explain to them that they should start using male pronouns.